Feeding Bees Pollen Patties

-Are you new to the beekeeping community?
 You may be surprised to hear beekeepers talking about buying or making pollen patties.
 Don’t bees collect their own pollen?
 Yes, they do.
-But sometimes the bees can use a boost.
-A large part of keeping honey bees involves learning when to help your bees.
+But sometimes the bees need more pollen than they can collect.
+A large part of keeping bees healthy and productive involves learning when to help your bees.
+Giving them extra protein is sometimes beneficial for the colony but it must be done in the right way at the right time.

 Why Beekeepers Feed Bees Pollen

 Pollen is the sole protein source for the honey bee colony.
-They must have protein to raise baby bees.
+Yes, honey is very important to the colony.
+But, they must have protein to raise baby bees.
 No pollen – no babies.